Q. My family member has passed away. How do I schedule funeral arrangements at St. Leo?

 Q. I would like to volunteer or get more involved in the Parish Community.
 How do I get connected?

 A. St. Leo offers many opportunities to strengthen your faith with ministries and groups for all ages.
 Please visit our Get Involved page for updated opportunities.
-If you would like to know more about our ministry groups, commissions and organizations, please visit the following pages that can be found on our Ministries page and are divided into three categories: Community Outreach, Liturgy & Worship and Family Life.
+If you would like to know more about our ministry groups, commissions and organizations, please visit the following pages that can be found on our Ministries page: Community Outreach, Liturgy & Worship and Parish Life.

 Our Youth Ministry page provides engagement opportunities for our middle and high school parishioners.